UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 *Fig 4.
 Score CAM's structure.
 From Score-CAM ([Wang, et al. 2020](https://arxiv.org/pdf/1910.01279.pdf))*

-### TS-CAM transformer
+### TS-CAM
 Vision transformer has become an important architecture in the field of computer vision.
 However, producing saliency maps from ViT architectures is not as straightforward as with CNN architectures, since the attention map among difference patches does not directly encode semantic information, which resides in the class token.
 TS-CAM is one of the first methods that addresses this problem and shows SOTA performance on weakly supervised object localization tasks.
 It consists of two modules: a semantic reallocation module that seeks to transfer class semantics from the class token to the patch tokens, which requires training of additional CNN layers, and an attention module that extracts global relationship between image patches from attention maps in each transformer block.
 We may apply this approach to accomodate ViT image encoders pretrained in CLIP.

+However, since this method requires training of additional CNN layers, we need to reformulate the cost function of CLIP to incorporate the training objective on the CNN layers.
+Additionally, the ability of these newly trained layers to generalize on novel datasets is to be explored.

-### LCTR transformer
+### LCTR
 TS-CAM lacks locality detail while focusing on global features.
 Thus local features might be ignored.
 Local continuity Transformer([Chen, et al. 2021](https://arxiv.org/pdf/2112.05291.pdf)) does well in enhancing the precision of local details compared with global features.
 It contains two main projects: relational patch-attention module(RPAM) and cur digging module(CDM).
 RPAM uses class-token attention map, which emphasizes the global feature representation.
 CDM aims at highlighting local details.

-We plan to extend LCTR method to CLIP model.
+LCTR provides an alternative to TS-CAM for generating saliency maps from CLIP's ViT image encoders.
+While it demonstrates better localization accuracy performance than TS-CAM according to the experiment results in the paper, the implementation and training are more complicated, which makes the adaptation to CLIP less straightforward.

+### Prompt Engineering
+Prompt engineering refers to the process of generating contextual sentences for the target classes an image might belong to in the context of CLIP, in order to achieve classification accuracy.
+It has been shown in the original paper that prompt engineering is important for good zero-shot classification performance.
+However, we speculate that the prompts that are optimized for classfication may not be the best choice for object localization.
+Additionally, we may provide details such as spatial information in the prompts to assist the process of localization.

 ## Solution Plan